-Like you, I was saddened to watch the events unfold this last weekend in Colorado Springs, where Pastor Ted Haggard was dismissed by his church after admitting to a lifelong struggle with sexual immorality.
+Like you, I was saddened to watch the events unfold in Colorado Springs, where Pastor Ted Haggard was dismissed by his church after admitting to a lifelong struggle with sexual immorality.
 Haggard was also president of the National Association of Evangelicals and one of the leading Christian voices in the country.

 But I also admit that I was not surprised to hear of another leader falling from grace.
 Over the years I have seen a number of men and women in the ministry “bomb out” due to sexual sin, addictions, materialism, bitterness, or carnality.
 As I read and heard about these Christians, I noticed a recurring pattern: They were all isolated.
 They had created for themselves walls of unapproachable invulnerability.